Keyboard shortcuts

 use rust_edge_gateway_sdk::prelude::*;

-async fn handle(req: Request) -> Response {
+pub async fn handle(ctx: &Context, req: Request) -> Result<Response, HandlerError> {

 }